liam-strand/synctape/API.md

 ### POST /api/users

 Creates a new user or logs in an existing user.
 If the user's email already exists, they will be logged in.
 Otherwise, a new user will be created.
+Returns a token pair.

 **Request Body:**